Vaishnavi’s Devipura: Varaha Purana’s Powerful Vision of a Sacred City of Women

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The maidens symbolize essential spiritual qualities—shraddha, daya, jnana, and kshatra—that ground ethical living and inner strength.
-They signal that ethical excellence and inner power are inseparable in the path of Dharma.
+The sacred maidens are read as personifications of qualities essential to spiritual life, including shraddha, daya, jnana, and kshatra.
+They signal that ethical excellence and inner strength belong together on the path of Dharma.

-It suggests meditative visualization of a ‘city of virtues’ to support dhyana, japa on names of Devi, and seva to make the inner city visible in society through care, education, and protection.
+It links Devipura to dhyana through meditative visualization of a city of virtues, to japa through names of Devi, and to seva through care, education, and protection.
+These practices turn scriptural insight into lived wisdom.